rsleiberin/janus/backend/db/README.md

 # Database Directory

 ## Overview

-The `db/` directory contains all database-related scripts and files for the Janus project.
-It handles schema creation, helper functions, seed data, and database configuration.
-By default, SQLite is used for development, with support for scaling to more robust databases such as PostgreSQL.
+The `db/` directory centralizes scripts and helpers that manage Janus’s data.
+It ensures consistent schema handling (via Flask-Migrate), provides seed data for testing and development, and offers helper modules for more complex database operations.
+This structure keeps database logic organized and flexible, simplifying future additions like image analysis, advanced logging, or analytics.

 ---